Bookrage001/osc/resources/docs/user-guide/cutom-module.md

     // Do whatever you want, initialize some variables, declare some functions, ...

     return {
+        init: function(){
+            // this will be executed once when the osc server starts },
         oscInFilter:function(data){
             // Filter incomming osc messages